 Amantadine hydrochloride has pharmacological actions as both an anti-Parkinson and an antiviral drug.

-Each tablet intended for oral administration contains 100 mg amantadine hydrochloride and has the following inactive ingredients: microcrystalline cellulose, sodium starch glycolate, povidone, FD&C yellow #6 aluminum lake and magnesium stearate.
+Each tablet intended for oral administration contains 100 mg amantadine hydrochloride and has the following inactive ingredients: microcrystalline cellulose, povidone, sodium starch glycolate, magnesium stearate, colloidal silicon dioxide, FD&C Yellow No. 6 Aluminum Lake.

 Amantadine Tablets - Clinical Pharmacology

-Mechanism of Action: Parkinson's Disease- The mechanism of action of amantadine hydrochloride in the treatment of Parkinson's disease and drug-induced extrapyramidal reactions is not known.
+The mechanism of action of amantadine hydrochloride in the treatment of Parkinson's disease and drug induced extrapyramidal reactions is not known.
 Data from earlier animal studies suggest that amantadine hydrochloride may have direct and indirect effects on dopamine neurons.
 More recent studies have demonstrated that amantadine is a weak, non-competitive NMDA receptor antagonist (Ki = 10μM).
 Although amantadine has not been shown to possess direct anticholinergic activity in animal studies, clinically, it exhibits anticholinergic-like side effects such as dry mouth, urinary retention, and constipation.

 There appears to be a relationship between plasma amantadine concentrations and toxicity.
 As concentration increases, toxicity seems to be more prevalent, however, absolute values of amantadine concentrations associated with adverse effects have not been fully defined.